apigee/apigee-x-pupi-migration/recreate_with_no_downtime_and_no_data_existing_multi_region.md

     this existing instance but attached to the instance being recreated.

 8. Change the name of the function and configure it for the region where other Apigee instance is provisioned.
-Make sure to only include enviroments calculated in above step in "ENVIRONMENTS_LIST" template variable template variable.
+Make sure to only include environments calculated in above step in "ENVIRONMENTS_LIST" template variable template variable.
 For example, if the region is `us-east1`, rename the second
     function: